mgood7123/FindReplace/README.md

 [1] mode:
-the following can be specified in any order, if any are given, command processing switches from [2] to [1] long option equivilants:
+the following can be specified in any order if any are given, command processing switches from [2] to [1] long option equivilants:
   --file
   --dir